Creating accessible materials

 General principles

-• When you create graphics, use alt text or captions to describe the image (these can be read by a screen reader).
+• When you create a graphic, use alt text to describe the image.
+Some graphics may also require a caption.

 • Set up materials so screen reader users can orient themselves: